New book vividly reveals Snapchat’s sexty dorm-room origin

 Gallagher: I think it makes it clear Reggie really, really did have a role in this.
 You can argue about whether or not it’s ideas or execution that matter.
 But I think it’s not fair necessarily to say that all Reggie had was an idea, because he took it to the smartest guy, the best operator, the best executor he knew — Evan — and that was a brilliant move.

 You know a lot of what venture capitalists tout as their value is bringing in the CEO or the key hire or this big partnership.
 So really what Reggie did was get the entire thing moving.
 A lot of people say the company wouldn’t be what it is today if he was still there, and he got $158 million, so I don’t think we can really feel too sorry for him.
 But on the other hand, Evan and Bobby are on the TIME 100 and they’re billionaires and they have all this influence on the world.
 I think the reader will have some empathy for Reggie and have some empathy that he isn’t around at the company anymore.
-It’s a makes you look at Evan as cold.
-At the same time if Reggie had stayed I think there’s the potential that the company would have died.
+It makes you look at Evan as cold.
+At the same time, if Reggie had stayed I think there’s the potential that the company would have died.
 It’s a really tough, tough situation that they definitely should have handled better.

 Constine: How was it working with Snapchat on this?
 Did they push back much?
 Did they try to dispute facts?

 Gallagher: They were actually pretty helpful as far as I could have expected them to be.
 They’re very secretive.
 Access to Evan and other executives is very heavily guarded, and so I knew at one point during the reporting when they told everyone not to talk to me.
-You could tell sometimes when I talked sources and then they’d say ‘oh actually they told me not to say anything.’
-So access was an issue but I knew that going in.
+You could tell sometimes when I talked to sources and then they’d say ‘oh actually they told me not to say anything.’
+So access was an issue, but I knew that going in.
 Mary Ritti [Snap’s VP of communications] was really helpful with fact checking, so yeah, they were pretty helpful at least beyond official access.

 Gallagher: I mean part of it is having wished I had some of the dialogue that can only be gotten if you have official access to Evan and Bobby — their private deliberations when they were considering these offers from Zuckerberg.
 But I think we were still able to get at a lot of how they’re motivated and why they did the things they did.

-The biggest one that I come back to is why, once they realized they needed to terminate Reggie, why they went about it like breaking up your ex instead of as professional as Evan has been is business.
+The biggest one that I come back to is why, once they realized they needed to terminate Reggie, why they went about it like breaking up with your ex instead of as professional, as Evan has been in business.

 He makes two huge errors in a span of a few months when he forces Reggie out and changes all the passwords instead of going through it the right way by terminating him and coming to some sort of settlement that surely would not cost as much money.
 And then with Jeremy Liew at Lightspeed when he accepts those terms that he later ranted and raved against, and it cost him a lot of money.
 So it ends up being $157 million for Reggie, and the terms in the deal they don’t want with Jeremy.

-For as smart as Evan is and as much business savvy as he had early on he did make some pretty big mistakes.
-What I want to know is what were the talks he had with Bobby like when they forced Reggie out, and why was Bobby not able to bring him around and say ‘look, I understand this is an emotional event but this is a company now, not a student project, and we need to tie things up in an appropriate way.’
+For as smart as Evan is and as much business savvy as he had early on, he did make some pretty big mistakes.
+What I want to know is what were the talks he had with Bobby like when they forced Reggie out, and why was Bobby not able to bring him around and say “look, I understand this is an emotional event but this is a company now, not a student project, and we need to tie things up in an appropriate way.”

 Constine: What’s your prediction for how Snap is going to fair in the future?

-Gallagher: Well they just did well on their earnings, which was a good win for the company.
+Gallagher: Well, they just did well on their earnings, which was a good win for the company.
 It was big for morale.
-I’m pretty bullish on them, long-term, because I think they have a pretty defined downside as a really popular messaging app being used by 180 million people over day.
+I’m pretty bullish on them, long-term, because I think they have a pretty defined downside as a really popular messaging app being used by 180 million people every day.
 They can build out the ad business.
 They’re doing some good things with these deals with wireless carriers that will help Android growth, so I think they have some good things going.

 I think what’s going to be most interesting to watch this next year is what is Snapchat’s next chapter.
 Because for a while they were riding the brilliance of Stories and that was propelling a lot of things.
 But now Instagram has done a great job catching up to that and copying that, exceeding them there.
 And some other products they’ve had like Snap Maps are cool, but that isn’t a product at all on the same level as Stories in terms of importance and usefulness.
-So I think they need to figure out what is the next chapter here product-wise.
+So I think they need to figure out what is the next chapter here, product-wise.

-“How To Turn Down A Billion Dollars: The Snapchat Story” is now available for pre-sale before coming out tomorrow.
+“How to Turn Down a Billion Dollars: The Snapchat Story” is now available for pre-sale before coming out tomorrow.

 0